allebone/help.omni.af.mil/docs/PEX/Training.md

 * Pending Audit.
 In the right section of the CT Tab, you can generate a list of tasks by Reported Not Audited, Audited Not Exported, and Exported.
 This all ows you to quickly track the status of your reported tasks.

-NOTE: Only ARMS tasks \(not Unit Tasks\) are exported, so only ARMS tasks wil display under Exported.
+!!!
+NOTE Only ARMS tasks \(not Unit Tasks\) are exported, so only ARMS tasks wil display under Exported.

 Courses.
 From this section you can: